Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/_index.md

   {{< setting-enum id="setting-setTreats" text="Treat Set?" values="starter,beginner,random" valaskey="true" def="starter" >}}
 {{< /boardgame-settings >}}

 <p class="settings-remark">You can combine the sets in any way and the generator will create a balanced deck.
-The names "starter" and "beginner" merely give an indication how hard it is to play with this specific set.</p>
+The names "starter", "beginner", and so forth merely give an indication how hard it is to play with or learn this specific set.</p>

 <p class="settings-remark"><strong>Not working?
 Or unsure what to do?</strong> The "Download" button above has PDFs I already made for you!
 Pick any one of those.</p>

 {{% /section-centered %}}

 {{% section-centered heading="Credits" anchor="credits" %}}

+The fonts used are **Carousel** (headings, thick decorative text) and **DuBellay** (body, longer text), both freely available.
+Most of the images were generated with AI.
+Everything else is completely mine.

+This game idea started when I went to exercise outside, a week before Halloween, and saw that the neighbors had already placed a huge pumpkin at their front door.
+I scrambled back inside to write down the idea and immediately get to work.
+It was done (and even tested with others) a few days before Halloween.

+Which meant we got to play it that night and have fun!

+But it also meant it was too late to properly finish and release the game now, which is why it was published a year _later_.
+This "break" also gave me the chance to come back to the idea with fresh eyes and greatly improve some of the rules and actions before publishing the final version.

+It ended up becoming a very simple game with cute art, yet many opportunities to think ahead and strategize.

+Hopefully this game gives families around the world a fun activity to do around Halloween.
+The theme is obviously focused on it, though the game is perfectly playable on its own, any day.

 For more information, as always, read my [detailed developer diary on Pandaqi Blog](https://pandaqi.com/blog/boardgames/pumpkin-patrol).